Conceiva/MezzmoKodiPlugin/README.txt

 v1.1.0.4

--  Added feature where if the sync process isn't able to run at the scheduled time due to a video playing or Kodi not running.
-It will keep trying each hour until 6AM.
+-  Added feature where if the sync process isn't able to run at the scheduled time due to a video playing or Kodi not running it will keep trying each hour until 6AM.
 -  Fixed sync problem introduced in v1.1.0.1 where not all Mezzmo records would be scanned and imported into Kodi  with the background sync process.